dmikushin/Modbuster/README.md

 #### Library Manager
 Install the library into your Arduino IDE using the Library Manager (available from IDE version 1.6.2).
 Open the IDE and click Sketch > Include Library > Manage Libraries&hellip;

-Scroll or search for `ModbusMaster`, then select the version of the library you want to install.
+Scroll or search for `ModBuster`, then select the version of the library you want to install.
 Quit/re-launch the IDE to refresh the list; new versions are automatically added to the list, once released on GitHub.

 Refer to Arduino Tutorials > Libraries [Using the Library Manager](https://www.arduino.cc/en/Guide/Libraries#toc3).